Trump bid to overturn election stumbles as judge tosses Pennsylvania lawsuit

 Trump took part in a virtual summit of the 20 biggest world economies and then went to play golf at his club in Sterling, Virginia.

-Reporting by Andy Sullivan, Jan Wolfe, Raphael Satter, Aram Roston, Tom Hals, Simon Lewis, Jonathan Landay and Brad Heath; Writing by Andy Sullivan; Editing by Daniel Wallis
+Reporting by Andy Sullivan, Tom Hals, Jan Wolfe, Raphael Satter, Aram Roston, Simon Lewis, Jonathan Landay, Brad Heath and David Shepardson; Writing by Andy Sullivan; Editing by Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.